Audemars Piguet Royal Oak 14700SA 'Mini Jumbo'Sold

-It’s no secret that we’re huge fans of the mid-size Royal Oaks.
+It’s no secret that we’re huge fans of the mid-size Royal Oak executions.

 Among these different versions, there’s one uncommon reference that is perhaps closest to the original ‘Jumbo’ Royal Oak.
-Measuring in at a case diameter of 36 mm, the ref.
-14700 has a distinctive appearance due to its thin bezel and larger dial when compared to other mid-size models.
+With a case diameter of 36 mm, the ref.
+14700 has a distinctive look due to its thin bezel and larger dial when compared to other mid-size models.
 As a result the watch wears slightly larger on the wrist (compared to the more ‘stubby’ mid-size alternatives) and is much closer in looks to the original ‘Jumbo’ Royal Oak.
 Hence the moniker ‘Mini Jumbo’!

-What makes the ref.
-14700 even more uncommon is that it’s a transitional reference that was produced for just about a year in the period 1991-1992.
+What makes the reference 14700 even more uncommon is that it’s a transitional reference that was produced for just about a year in the period 1991-1992.
 This two-tone version features a stainless steel case with the iconic octagonal screwed bezel executed in 18k yellow gold, and a matching steel and gold integrated bracelet.
-The classic gray dial features Audemars Piguet’s ‘Petite Tappisserie’ dial together with elegant long applied markers and a warm champagne colored date disc.
+The classic champagne dial features Audemars Piguet’s ‘Petite Tappisserie’ pattern together with elegant long applied 18k yellow gold indices

-This rare Royal Oak variety is in great condition, having just returned from a service at Audemars Piguet, and is accompanied by the corresponding service papers.
+This rare Royal Oak variety is in great condition and is accompanied by an extract from the Audemars Piguet archives.